Documents

 Documents are essential for managing reports, plans, white papers, and other key resources that support your team’s workflow.
 They serve as collaborative spaces where teams can organize and share information, ensuring that everyone remains aligned and processes are well documented.

-While Documents provide the structure for organizing and grouping content, the actual editing and creation happen within individual .
+While Documents provide the structure for organizing and grouping content, the actual editing and creation happen within individual pages.
 Each Document can consist of one or multiple pages, allowing flexibility in how you manage your information.
 You can also organize Documents into folders, grouping related resources together for more streamlined documentation.

 Each Team in Timebook has a module dedicated to managing Documents (more on that below) to provide a centralized location for all Team-specific content.